jwd83/VCR/README.md

 * Switch to https from http.
 Lets encrypt or self signed
 * Add reencode audio file to html5 safe audio format
 * Look into RTMP live streaming/encoding video/audio realtime.
+* combine the h265 and h264 daemon into a single daemon

 ## Setup Notes